ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

 ### Validation

 The values defined as subclasses below acts as constraints on transaction validity for specific chain contexts.
-Transactions defining contraints which are not satisfied by their chain context should be rejected as invalid.
+Transactions defining constraints which are not satisfied by their chain context should be rejected as invalid.
 Blocks containing invalid transactions should be rejected as invalid themselves, per the _status quo_.

 ### Subclass Combination